ChaKiG/CmakeShared/readme.md

 This gives us the following steps :

 1. Compile sources
+2. Create static libs

+- Create lib1.lib/exp from objects
-2. Create lib1.lib/exp AND lib2.lib/exp from source (without linking them together)
+- Create lib2.lib/exp from objects

+3. Create DLL

-3. Create lib1.DLL using lib1.obj and lib2.lib/lib2.exp
+- Create lib1.DLL using lib1.obj and lib2.lib/lib2.exp
-4. Create lib2.DLL using lib2.obj and lib1.lib/lib1.exp
+- Create lib2.DLL using lib2.obj and lib1.lib/lib1.exp

 The commands in order to do this can be seen in [custombuildcommand.bat](custombuildcommand.bat)